ucdavis/hpccf-docs/docs/general/access.md

-In order to access your HPC account, you may need to generate a SSH key pair for authorization.
+In order to access your HPC account, you may need to generate an SSH key pair for authorization.
 You generate a pair of keys: a public key and a private key.
 The private key is kept securely on your computer or device.
 The public key is submitted to HPCCF to grant you access to a cluster.

 ## How do I generate an SSH key pair?